n0coder/n0engine/readme.md

 nanoai techs. attack and defend techs. jobs, and pathfinding. possibly emotions.

+(added myself a webhook to test commit message to discord)
 ## nanoai
    - nanoai.brain.do("walk", 2,5) //ask the nanoai to walk to position 2, 5
    - actions are queued, actions can have prerequisites